Lady Shri Ram College

-Lady Shri Ram College for Women (LSR) is a constituent women's college, affiliated with the University of Delhi, and has a legacy in women's education.
+Lady Shri Ram College (LSR) is a constituent women's college, affiliated with the University of Delhi.

 History

 Established in 1956 in New Delhi by the late Lala Shri Ram in memory of his wife Phoolan Devi (Lady Shri Ram), the college began in a school building in Daryaganj, Central Delhi with 299 students, nine faculty, and four support staff.
 The college is now located in a 15 acre campus in Lajpat Nagar in South Delhi.

 LSR's infrastructure includes a library with internet access, 1200 books, 50 online journals and 12798 in-house journals and periodicals.
 Its Board of Governors is chaired by industrialist and philanthropist Bharat Ram.
-The new principal of the college is Ms. Suman Sharma.

-Mission

-The stated mission of Lady Shri Ram College for Women is to:

-(i)Empower women to assume leadership roles in a globalised, rapidly changing, technology-based nation and world.

-(ii) Encourage long-term, future-based, solution-oriented innovative thinking.

-(iii)Emphasize the power of collaboration, harmony and conflict resolution in the attainment of goals.

-(iv) Promote ethics, human values and compassion in young minds.

-(v) Develop critical thinkers and responsive citizens who engage with social, political, economic issues and seek to make a change for the better.